-Otherwise, red spider lily is a care-free plant with no serious disease problems.
+Otherwise, the red spider lily is a carefree plant with no serious disease problems.

-Plant your red spider lily in soil that is rich in organic matter and well-drained.
+Plant your red spider lily in soil rich in organic matter and well drained.
 Plant each bulb about 8 inches apart, with the top neck of the bulb just protruding above the ground, which will encourage good flowering.

-During the summer when the plant is dormant, the red spider lily does best in dry soil.
-With its deep roots, it can tap into water reserves deep in the soil.
+During the summer—when the plant is dormant—the red spider lily does best in dry soil.
+With its deep roots, this lily can tap into water reserves deep in the soil.
 Overwatering during the summer can lead to bulb rot.

-Once the growing season has begun—which you can tell from the buds forming—the soil should be kept medium moist.
+Once the growing season has begun—which you can tell from the buds forming—the soil should be kept moderately moist but not saturated.
 In the absence of rain, water the plant as needed.
 In average soil, the standard "1 inch per week" rule is more than sufficient for this plant to flourish.